400 for the reds

 Thumping Anfield wins

 1912 - Jack Parkinson netted a brace as we beat Tottenham Hotspur 4-1.
-Donald Mackinlay had opened the scoring in the first minute, with Arthur Goddard completing the scoring.
+Donald McKinlay had opened the scoring in the first minute with the first of his 35 reds goals, with Arthur Goddard completing the scoring.
 Billy Minter’s consolation was one of his five strikes against the reds.

 1940 - We beat Stockport County 5-0 in a Wartime League fixture with Bob Paisley, Arnold Grundy and Berry Nieuwenhuys on the scoresheet, to add to a George Hunt brace.